nhamidi90/unnie_style/TESTING.md

 ![HTML validator result - add product page](documentation/testing/validation/add.png)

+Since this was only information and does not affect the functionality of the site, I decided to leave it

 * Add product image

 ![HTML validator result - add product image page](documentation/testing/validation/add-image.png)

+Since this was only information and does not affect the functionality of the site, I decided to leave it

 * Edit product

 ![HTML validator result - edit product page](documentation/testing/validation/edit.png)

+Since this was only information and does not affect the functionality of the site, I decided to leave it

 * Product detail